Angione-Lab/Synechococcus7002-metabolic-modelling/README.md

 and converted into .mat format for modelling - this is saved as SynechococcusPCC7002.mat

 The folder transcriptomic_data contains all RNA sequencing data downloaded from Cyanomics:
- - The initial .xls datasets containing RPKM values for each gene/locus (Dataset1split.xls and Dataset2split.xls) were imported into     Matlab as matrices (Dataset1RPKM and Dataset2RPKM) that were converted into fold change values centred around 1 by dividing each condition by the mean standard control (Dataset1newFC and Dataset2newFC).
+ - The initial .xls datasets containing RPKM values for each gene/locus (Dataset1split.xls and Dataset2split.xls) were imported into     Matlab as matrices (Dataset1RPKM and Dataset2RPKM) that were converted into fold change values centred around 1 by dividing each condition by the mean of three standard controls (Dataset1newFC and Dataset2newFC).
 Combining both of the matrices gives the single matrix DatasetsnewFC.
  - Filenames ending in "...newFC" are matlab structures to be directly loaded for FBA